BUTTERFLYBEA/LITA-PROJECTS/README.md

 Eliminated duplicated records to ensure Data Quality

 * Adding New Columns
-Added new columns sales and revenue by multipling the quantity of the product purchased by the respective unit price, added an average column for the sales/revenue of products purchased and also added a calculated column for the Marginal profit made in the company over the space of a year and eight months.
+Added new columns sales and revenue by multipling the quantity of the product purchased by the respective unit price, added a column for average subscription duration of the types of subscription purchased.

 ## EXPLORATORY DATA ANALYSIS (EDA)